zackyang000/node-odata/README.md

 ## Current State

 node-odata is currently at an alpha stage, it is stable but not 100% feature complete. node-odata is written by CoffeeScript then compiled to Javascript.
-It currently have to dependent on Express, MongoDB and mongoose yet.
-The current target is to remove the dependents then add more features.
+It currently have to dependent on MongoDB yet.
+The current target is to add more features and make other database adapter (eg. MySQL, PostgreSQL).

 ## Install